Contents Functions Index Previous Next PDF

 iiplot is the response viewer used by SDT.
 It is essential for the identification procedures but can also be used to visualize FEM simulation results.

 For simple data viewing you can open an iiplot figure using ci=iiplot (or ci=iiplot(2) to specify a figure number).
-For identification routines you should use ci=idcom (the first 6 datasets handled by the figure are then fixed, section 3.3).
+For identification routines you should use ci=idcom (standard datasets are then used see section 2.2).

 To familiarize yourself with the iiplot interface, run demosdt('demogartidpro').
 Which opens the iiplot figure and the associated iiplot(2) properties figure whose tabs are detailed in the following sections.